swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/_posts/2013-06-03-test-gislibrary.md

 # Testing the GIS library from R
 In this post we will use the swish R/PostGIS tools to manipulate spatial data on a remote GIS server and extract the result to our local client machine.

-The great thing about PostGIS is that it is a standard relational database that also understands spatial data
+The great thing about PostGIS is that it is a standard relational database that also understands spatial data.
+We have developed [an R package called swishdbtools](http://swish-climate-impact-assessment.github.io/tools/swishdbtools/swishdbtools-downloads.html) to assist connecting to the Database from Kepler.

-    require(devtools)
-    install_github("swishdbtools", "swish-climate-impact-assessment")
     require(swishdbtools)
-    install_github("gisviz", "ivanhanigan")
-    require(gisviz)
     ch <- connect2postgres2("gislibrary")
     # fill in the details, only required once as will save to your profile
     dbGetQuery(ch,
-               "select t1.sla_code, t2.sla02_code as s2, st_area(t1.geom)
+           "select t1.sla_id, t2.sla_code as s2, st_area(t1.geom)
-               from abs_sla.actsla01 t1 join abs_sla.actsla02 t2
+           from abs_sla.nswsla91 t1 join abs_sla.nswsla01 t2
-               on t1.sla_code = t2.sla02_code;
+           on t1.sla_id = 1 || substr(cast(t2.sla_code as text), 6,9);
            ")

 Pretty cool huh?
 Spatial functions start with st and the generic name for the spatial data is geom or the_geom.